statechannels/statechannels/packages/wallet/notes/indirect-funding-proposal.md

     Note over wltA, wltB: IndirectFundings.X in WAIT_FOR_FUNDING
 ```
 Note that the `PreFundSetup` commitments update the state of `L` so that it now allocates to `X`.
-When the `indirectFundings.X` is in the `WAIT_FOR_FUNDING` state, the engine state will look something like:
+When the `indirectFundings.X` is in the `WAIT_FOR_FUNDING` state, the wallet state will look something like:
 ```json
 {
   channels: {